dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

       universes/branches
       - however, this

+### Crystallization traversing a metaverse resembles closure & scope

-- crystallization across branches of virtualized universes within a view of the metaverse can resemble closures form math/programming
+crystallization across branches of virtualized universes within a view of the metaverse can resemble closures form math/programming
   - that is, information can be chained down into nested virtualized universes similar to scope.
     - but this information can be embodied by consciousness or some